AZ-X/AZ-X/README.md

 You found a secret!
 AZ-X/AZ-X is a ✨special ✨ repository that you can use to add a README.md to your GitHub profile.
 Make sure it’s public and initialize it with a README to get started.

+### The README.md is hijacked by AZ-X nominally and now it is like a time-based mini blogs or collection of twitter style moments or the arts of quoting representing the edge of ambient past and future.

+#### You are going to look into a shared secret between AZ-X and gitlab/github/gitsub/gitpub.
+To confirm this, go ahead.

+##### Trust the sites, there seems lots of fun when reading.

+###### To practice a deep drill of time, press git log.

 otccelf.c otccelfn.c
 > "This made me smile :-)"